Sabarivasan-Velayutham/Photo-Filter/README.md

 `helpers.c`
 ---
 Now, open up helpers.c.
 Here’s where the implementation of the functions declared in helpers.h belong.
-But note that, right now, the implementations are missing!
-This part is up to you.

 `Makefile`
 ---